OpenHistoricalDataMap/MapnikTileServer/docs/caching.rst

     # caching
     # ------------------------------------------------------------------------------
-    # 86400 == 1 day
-    CACHE_VIEW=86400
     # to which zoom level tiles should cached for ever
     ZOOM_LEVEL=13
     # 2592000 == 1 month
     TILE_CACHE_TIME=2592000

-**CACHE_VIEW** set how long a view should be cached in seconds.
-This is usefull, to speedup the server response for highly frequently used tiles.

 **ZOOM_LEVEL** to wich zoom level the cache should be stored for ever.